 It is strictly forbidden to do the following:

-- Transport gas-powered scooters; see By-law R-036, which prohibits the transportation of hazardous materials
+- Transport gas-powered scooters; see By-law R-036, which prohibits the transportation of hazardous materials.

 Bike stands are always available near métro stations.
 Number of bicycle stands available at each station.

-Do you have a folding bicycle?
+Do you have a scooter or folding bicycle?